 Fayetteville

 Historic City Cemetery - Guided tours are availailable for this 1823 cemetery and museum.
 Notable citizens buried here are Philip and Eleanor Fitzgerald, great grandparents Margaret Mitchell.
-Phone: 770-716-5332 – Address: 280 Stonewall Ave., W. Fayeteville, GA 30214
+Phone: 770-716-5332 – Address: 280 Stonewall Ave., W. Fayeteville Georgia 30214

 Holiday-Dorsey-Fife House Museum is located in a house that Doc Holliday once visited, features Gone With the Wind and Civil War memorabilia.
 Open: Thurs.-Sat.
 10am-5pm.
 Cost: Adults $5, seniors and students $4.
 Amenities: Parking, Public Restrooms and Accessibility for mobility-impaired.
-Phone: 770-716-5332 – Address: 140 W. Lanier Ave., Fayetteville, GA 30214
+Phone: 770-716-5332 – Address: 140 W. Lanier Ave., Fayetteville Georgia 30214

 Fitzgerald

 Carnegie Center - This exhibit hall for area artists includes folk art and crafts, pottery, oils, waterfalls and stained glass.
 The Carnegie Center is located in the historic Carnegie Library.
 It originally opened in 1915 as the Carnegie Library.
 The newly renovated space boasts an upstairs meeting room gallery as well as the larger 1st floor gallery.
 The local Arts Council currently staffs the facility and maintains a rotating calendar of visual art shows as well as a monthly chamber music series.
-The facility is available for parties and training events and meetings.
+The facility and small kitchen are available for parties, events and meetings.
+It is available for a small fee.
+Call for hours and to reserve tours.
+Free admission, but donations accepted.
+Amenities: Parking, Restrooms and Accessibility for mobility-impaired.
+Call for hours and tours.
+Phone: 229-426-5090 Address: 120 S Lee St., Fitzgerald Georgia

 Fitzgerald Fire Engine Museum - Featuring a collection of equipment dating to 1895.
 See the horse-drawn fire engine and the town's first gasoline engine.
 Open daily 8 am - 5 pm.
-Free admisson.
+Free admission.
 Amenities: Parking, Restrooms, Accessibility for mobility-impaired.
-Phone: 229-426-5030 - Address: 315 E Pine St., Fitzgerald, GA
+Phone: 229-426-5030 - Address: 315 E Pine St., Fitzgerald Georgia

-Fitzgerald Grand Theater - This restored movie theater of the 1930s is a performance theater with 858 seats, an orchestra pit and movie projection system with silver screen.
-The Grand Theatre is a restored 1930’s Art Deco facility capable of showing historic and first run 35 mm film in addition to full live concert and dramatic capabilities.
+Fitzgerald Grand Theater - This restored movie theater of the 1930s is a performance theater with seats, an orchestra pit and movie projection system with silver screen.
+This facility can show historic and first run 35 mm film in addition to full live concert and dramatic capabilities.
 The auditorium seats include areas reserved for patrons in wheelchairs and their companions.
 Large dressing rooms backstage accommodate many performers.
 A loading ramp allows shows to load directly on stage without use of an elevator or stairs.
 The facility is available for booking your events.
 Free tours.
-Open Mon-Fri 8 am - 5 pm.
-Weekend by appointment only.
-Phone: 229-426-5090 - Address: 115 S Main Str., Fitzgerald, GA
+Open: Mon-Fri 8 am - 5 pm.
+Entertainment Mon-Sat.
+Amenities: Parking, Restrooms, Accessibility for mobility-impaired and Party Facilities - Phone: 229-426-5090 and toll free at 800-386-4642- Address: 115 S Main Str., Fitzgerald Georgia

 Holliday-Dorsey-Fife House